■ Individual Recourse

 The examination of individual communications by non-judicial bodies does not give rise to mandatory decisions or sanctions.
 Nonetheless, it highlights collective patterns of human rights violations and puts pressures on States.

-- Committee against Torture (Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, Art.
+•Committee against Torture (Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, art.
 22);

-- Committee on the Elimination of Racial Discrimination (Convention on the Elimination of All Forms of Racial Discrimination, Art.
+•Committee on the Elimination of Racial Discrimination (Convention on the Elimination of All Forms of Racial Discrimination, art.
 14);

 ☞ In practice, the efficiency of the mechanisms that can receive communications from individuals remains limited because their competence to receive such complaints is often optional—dependent on States’ explicit consent—and the procedures are subject to multiple admissibility conditions.
-Furthermore, only rulings by judicial organs (the European, African and Interamerican Courts of Human Rights) are truly binding on the accused States.
+Furthermore, only rulings by judicial organs (the European, African and Inter-American Courts of Human Rights) are truly binding on the accused States.

-In international law, there are several mechanisms preventing torture, according to which independent national or international organs may visit detention centers.
+In international law, there are several mechanisms preventing torture, according to which independent national or international organs may visit detention centres.
 These organs may be informed about individual cases.
 Such organs include the European Committee Against Torture, which has jurisdiction over all Council of Europe Member States, and the UN Sub-committee on Prevention of Torture, which has jurisdiction over States Parties to the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment of 18 December 2002.
-This Optional Protocol entered into force in June 2006 and binds sixty-eight States as of April 2013.
+This Optional Protocol entered into force in June 2006 and binds 92 States as of April 2023.
 According to the Protocol, States Parties undertake the obligation to set up, designate, or maintain at the domestic level one or several visiting bodies for the prevention of torture and other cruel, inhuman, or degrading treatment or punishment.